-Physical Characteristics: Coniferous tree grows to 40 – meters high with a diameter of 1 to 3-meters at the base.
-Old growth or “ancient” cedar can be over 5 -meters at the base.
-Bark is cinnamon to grayish colored and easily peeled off in long fibrous strips.
-Branches appear to be spreading and hanging but upturn at the tips.
-Leaves are aromatic with a shiny yellowish color.
-They overlap and are arranged in four rows with the upper and lower pair flattened and the side pair folded into flat fan-like sprays.
+Physical Characteristics: Coniferous tree grows up to 40 – meters high with a diameter of 1 – 3 meters at base; old growth or “ancient” cedar can be over 5 -meters at base.
+Bark is cinnamon-grayish color and easily peeled in long fibrous strips.
+Branches spread and hang low but upturn at tips.
+Leaves are aromatic with shiny-yellowish color; overlap and arranged in four rows with upper/lower pair flattened and side pair folded into flat fan-like sprays.

-Habitat: Very shade tolerant, can survive in darkened under-story, and has a low resistance to drought and frost.
-Requires moist soils and is almost never found above 4200ft. elevation.
-It has the ability to reach over 1,000-years in age, is decay resistant and an indicator plant of Temperate Rain Forest.
-Remnant Western Redcedar provide important habitat for numerous plant and animal species.
+Habitat: Very shade tolerant.
+Can survive in darkened under-story; has low resistance to drought and frost.
+Requires moist soils and almost never found above 4200 ft. elevation.
+Ability to reach over 1,000 years old and is decay resistant.
+Indicator plant of Temperate Rain Forest.
+Remnant Western Redcedar provide important habitat for numerous plant/animal species.

-Range: Found in north Idaho, British Columbia, western Alberta, and in western Montana.
-Western Redcedar is found in moist to wet, rich, and often saturated sites in foothills to montane areas.
-Western Redcedar is a coastal disjunct species found in the Clearwater Basin.
+Range: British Columbia, western Alberta, western Montana and North Idaho.
+Found in moist – wet, sites from foothills to montane areas.
+Western Redcedar is a coastal disjunct species found in Clearwater Basin.

-Reproduction: Cones on Western Redcedar are both male and female and cluster on the ends of branch tips of the same tree.
-Pollen male cones are round and are about 2 – mm long.
-Female cones are narrowly egg-shaped, 8 to 12-mm long with 6 to 8 dry brown scales.
+Reproduction: Cones are both male/female and cluster on ends of branch tips.
+Male cones (pollen) are round and 2 – mm. long.
+Female cones are narrowly egg-shaped, 8 – 12 mm. long with 6 – 8 dry brown scales.
 Cone production takes place between April – May.

-Threats: Western Redcedar is rapidly disappearing from parts of its ranges in north Idaho, western Alberta and British Columbia and western Montana due to logging.
-Groves of remnant Western Redcedar are rare and should be protected on the Nez Perce-Clearwater National Forests under the Forest Plan.
-A 2004 report by FOC staff and others, identified at least 30 – groves that warrant such protection.
+Threats: Rapidly disappearing from parts of range in western Alberta and British Columbia due to logging.
+Also being reduced in western Montana and North Idaho.
+Remnant groves (old growth) are rare and should be protected in Clearwater Basin.
+Report in 2004 by FOC staff and others identified approximately 30 – groves warrant such protection.

-Miscellaneous: For many Native Peoples of the Pacific Northwest, Western Redcedar is commonly referred to as the “Tree of Life” for its many purposes.
-The long, soft strips of the inner bark are twisted, woven, and plaited to make a variety of items including, baskets, blankets, clothing, ropes and mats.
-Rafts, frames and dugout canoes can be fashioned from the trunks of the tree.
-Buds and inner bark of the tree also serve medicinal purposes.
+Miscellaneous: Native Peoples of Pacific Northwest commonly referred to cedar as “Tree of Life” for its many purposes.
+Long/soft strips of inner bark are twisted, woven, and plaited to make variety of items including, baskets, blankets, clothing, ropes and mats.
+Rafts, frames and dugout canoes can be fashioned from tree trunk.
+Buds and inner bark of tree also serve medicinal purposes.